Est. AD 161 · Members: 1 · Growth: 0.00%

 Ordinary stoics tolerate hardship.
 We schedule it.

-Where the amateur breathes deeply and moves on, the extreme stoic does not breathe at all and does not move at all.
-Where the amateur "chooses their reactions," we have simply run out of them.
+Where the amateur breathes deeply and moves on, the extreme stoic has already run the premeditatio malorum at 06:00 and greeted today's misfortune by name.
+Where the amateur "chooses their reactions," we have trained non-assent as a full posture.
 This is not mindfulness.
-This is mind-lessness.
-Rigorously curated.
+This is prosochē — attention, rigorously curated.

 I.